Who should read these disclosures?

 Telephone Conversation Recordings

-NAB is required under the CFTC rules to record telephone conversations with counterparties relating to any proposed swap transaction or related cash or forward transaction.
+NAB is required under the CFTC regulations to record telephone conversations with counterparties relating to any proposed swap transaction or related cash or forward transaction.
 By transacting with NAB and to the extent permitted by applicable law, you are deemed to have consented and obtained any necessary consent from those individuals communicating with NAB on your behalf (whether employees, contractors, agents or others) to such recording and to the submission of such recording as evidence in any legal proceedings, or to any regulator, court or other authority to whom NAB may be required by law to provide.

 NAB cannot execute a trade order left by a customer over voicemail as it is not an acceptable form of communication for swap dealing activity.
 If you leave an order over voicemail, NAB will follow up with you via a recorded telephone line or another approved form of electronic or written communication.